Kate Mosse: Early life and career

 Mosse was born in Chichester, and raised in Fishbourne, West Sussex, the eldest of three sisters born to a solicitor, Richard (1920–2011) and Barbara (1931–2014).
 Mosse's aunt was involved in the campaign for the ordination of women and her grandfather was a vicar.
-She was educated at Chichester High School For Girls and New College, Oxford and graduated in 1984 with a BA (Hons) in English.
-After leaving university, she spent seven years working in publishing in London for Hodder & Stoughton, then Century, and finally as an editorial director at Hutchinson, part of the Random House Group.
+She was educated at Chichester High School for Girls and New College, Oxford, from where she graduated in 1984 with a BA (Hons) in English.
+After leaving university, she spent seven years working in publishing in London for Hodder & Stoughton, then Century, and finally as an editorial director at Hutchinson, part of the Random House group.
 She was a member of the National Union of Journalists (NUJ) and Women in Publishing.

 She left publishing in 1992, for a writing career beginning with the non-fiction, Becoming a Mother.